 Digital Audio Workstation (DAW)

 Monitoring your sound is extremely important when producing music.
 On an entry-level budget, you can still get solid equipment that will give you a professional sound.
 When choosing an audio interface/soundcard it’s always good to note how many inputs/outputs you have or want to work with.
 Think about what you actually want to use the interface for.
 Is it just listening to your track?
 Is it recording?
 If so – what are you recording?
 Do you need to connect a microphone, synth or another piece of hardware and do you want more than one connected simultaneously?
-Make sure to do some research into your interface before you purchase and look into the sample rate – a better sample rate will have better sound definition.
+Make sure to do some research into your interface before you purchase and look into the sample rate – a better sample rate will have a more precise sound definition.
 Although there are lots of interfaces to choose from, our top pick for a beginner is the Focusrite Scarlett 2i2.
-It’s the best quality, easy to use and is sturdily built for the price you pay.
-If you have a mid-budget you’re looking at £500 – £1000.
+It’s the best quality, easy to use and sturdily built for the price you pay.
+If you have a mid-budget, you’re looking at £500 – £1000.
 The Universal Audio Apollo Twin MK II is our top pick for the mid-range spectrum.

-If you plan to record a lot of audio such as vocals, guitar, piano, drums and other instruments in your studio, having a microphone in your set up is essential.
+If you plan to record a lot of audio such as vocals, guitar, piano, drums and other instruments in your studio, having a microphone in your set-up is essential.
 For the best all-around results, a condenser mic is a great place to start.
 For your first set up we would highly recommend the Shure SM58.
 This is vital to any mic collection and is perfect for recording a diverse range of instruments.

-Once you’ve got your studio gear setup you’ll need to think about the best way to connect it all.
+Once you’ve got your studio gear set up, you’ll need to think about the best way to connect it all.
 The majority of your new gear will be connectable via certain cables, for example, your audio interface to your speakers will be XLRs or Quarter Inch Jack cables and your MIDI controller to your laptop will likely be USB powered.
 It’s always good to have spares on hand just in case a cable breaks – this way your creative flow won’t be interrupted during your studio session.

-To see a more in-depth overview of everything covered in this 9 essentials for setting up your home studio roundup check out the video below.
+To see a more in-depth overview of everything covered in this 9 Essentials for Setting up Your Home Studio roundup, check out the video below.
 It’s presented by our very own JC Concato and includes handy jump points in the description so you can get straight to your section of choice.

 Register to Access Free Courses, Plugins, Projects, Samples & More

-When you register with Point Blank, you access an array of free sounds, plugins, online course samples, access to our social network Plugged In and much more!
+When you register with Point Blank, you access an array of free sounds, plugins, online course samples and much more!
 Simply register below and visit our Free Stuff page to get your hands on a range of exclusive music-making tools and tutorials provided by the team.
 Fill your boots!